h7nian/WaTL/README.md

-# Wasserstein Transfer Learning (WaTL) - Code Documentation
+# Wasserstein Transfer Learning (WaTL)

-This repository contains the implementation of **Wasserstein Transfer Learning (WaTL)** algorithm, as described in the manuscript.
+This repository contains the implementation of **Wasserstein Transfer Learning (WaTL)** algorithm, as described in the Wasserstein Transfer Learning paper.

 ## Repository Structure